“If you fail to plan, you are planning to fail” – Benjamin Franklin

 Step 2 – Allocate Your Budget by Category

 Earlier on, you divided your existing budget into three categories: traditional, digital, and other.
 You then collected all performance metrics to assess the effectiveness of each campaign.
-Now it’s time to allocate for 2018.
+Now it’s time to allocate.